Interactions-Nexus/Nexus-Wiki/dao/amendment.md

 Please follow the outlined procedure below to suggest amendments to the DAO architecture.
 This should help clean up the suggestions and focus them towards solutions, that require some forethought and peer review before being ratified.

 Send your completed proposals to the Jury members, so suggestions can be included in the constitution as it is ratified.

+The amendment document must explain the following topics in detail:

 ## Reason:
 State your reason for modification.